-- Pull the toes upward if the cramp is in the toes, or
+- Pull the toes upward if the cramp is in the toes.

-- Wrap the foot in an elastic bandage, if necessary
+- Wrap the foot in an elastic bandage.

 If the foot cramps persist, you should seek medical attention.
-However, if foot cramps are not normal for you and occur suddenly but periodically, chances are you do not need medical attention and the cramp will eventually go away.
-Using heating pads and stretching the cramped muscle may help you relieve symptoms sooner.
+But if foot cramps are not normal for you and occur suddenly but only periodically, chances are you do not need medical attention and the cramp will eventually go away.
+Using heating pads and stretching the cramped muscle may help relieve symptoms more quickly.

-Regardless if you experience foot cramps often or intermittently, there are several things you can do to prevent them from occurring, such as:
+Regardless of whether you experience foot cramps often or intermittently, there are several things you can do to prevent them from occurring, such as:

-- Warming up slowly before any and all exercise routines
+- Warming up slowly before all exercise routines

-- Having a ‘cooling down’ period, similar to a warm-up routine for after your done with your exercise or activity
+- Giving yourself a “cooling down” period, similar to a warm-up routine, after you’re done with exercise or activity

-- Drink lots of water before and during your exercise routine
+- Drinking lots of water before and during your exercise routine

-- Eat foods that are high in potassium and calcium, such as bananas, milk, yogurt, cheese and fresh vegetables.
+- Eating foods that are high in potassium and calcium, such as bananas, milk, yogurt, cheese, and fresh vegetables.
 These foods are also good for improving muscle function.

-- Stretch your foot muscles before getting in and out of bed each day
+- Stretching your foot muscles before getting in and out of bed each day

-- Keep a cup of water next to your bed in case you awake during the night
+- Keeping a cup of water next to your bed in case you awaken during the night

-- Use proper footwear, orthotics such as inserts or padding to reduce stress on feet
+- Using proper footwear or orthotics such as inserts or padding to reduce stress on feet

-- Keep all doctors informed of any medications, medical conditions, etc.
+- Keeping your doctors informed of any medications, medical conditions, etc.

-- Make sure you give your body adequate rest each day
+- Making sure you give your body adequate rest each day

 Talking to Your Doctor